Ubuntu tips and web links.

 sudo apt-get update && sudo apt-get upgrade

-You can also type sudo apt-get dist-upgrade if the system tells you that packages have been kept back for some reason.
+You may also type sudo apt-get dist-upgrade if the system tells you that packages have been kept back for some reason.
 This is the same procedure you would use on Linux Mint or Debian to install updates and keep your system up to date with the latest security patches.

 Installing Codecs for Ubuntu.